 - 3.25 Planning Officers meet regularly with other districts and boroughs in West Sussex as part of Duty to Co-operate and to consider a range of cross boundary issues, including addressing the delivery of housing.
 This has allowed for best practice to be disseminated that when implemented could help to 'unblock delivery constraints.
 Work under the Duty to Co-operate has also included the consideration of development proposals within Worthing that could, in turn, help to deliver additional housing growth within neighbouring authority areas. - 3.26 The Council is also a member of the West Sussex and Greater Brighton Strategic Planning Board, which seeks to jointly address strategic planning and development issues.
 It maintains a close working relationship with the Coast to Capital Local Economic Partnership.
 The constituent authorities have prepared a Local Strategic Statement (LSS) which sets out long term strategic objectives and spatial priorities for delivering these in the short to medium term.
 The Board is currently in the early stages of preparing the third revision to the LSS (LSS3) which will explore options for meeting the area's unmet needs for housing, employment and infrastructure.
 LSS3 will develop a longer-term strategy for the sub-region over the period 2030-2050.
-This will be a non-statutory strategic planning framework to help guide the future location and delivery of development to be identified and allocated within the constituent Local Plans.

-3.27 Housing delivery is a key consideration and the Borough Council has made it known to other local authorities within the Partnership that, despite taking a very positive approach to development, that Worthing will not be able to meet its housing needs.
-As a consequence, requests have been made to neighbouring authorities as part of the 'Duty to Co-operate' to ask whether they have any potential to help meet some of Worthing's housing shortfall.
+This will be a non-statutory strategic planning framework to help guide the future location and delivery of development to be identified and allocated within the constituent Local Plans. - 3.27 Housing delivery is a key consideration and the Borough Council has made it known to other local authorities within the Partnership that, despite taking a very positive approach to development, that Worthing will not be able to meet its housing needs.
+As a consequence, requests were made to neighbouring authorities as part of the 'Duty to Co-operate' (DTC) to ask whether they have any potential to help meet some of Worthing's housing shortfall.
+DTC Statements of common ground have been signed between Worthing and all respective LPA's in West Sussex as part of the submission of the Local Plan.